Vijayavallabh/Mock-Dev-Rev/README.md

 Optional -
 While using the code on a new toolset a query-solution pair needs to be generated and validated by a human.
 Run the 'Example_Datagen.py' and make the suitable changes to include the new examples in both prompts for a better solution.( Uncomment the code snippet in main.py)

-Precautions -
-The code might sometimes give a JSONDecode error.

-Kindly contact 9823965807 - Hrushikesh Kant for any queries in the code as well as errors while running the code.